Skip to next element

 Air purifiers for viruses can help control the transmission of viruses indoors.

 When air purifiers and viruses are in the same space, it can help reduce transmission.
-If someone in your household is sick, using an air purifier designed to trap and eliminate viruses from the air can reduce the chances others will become ill [6].
+If someone in your household is sick, using an air purifier designed to trap and eliminate virus sized particles from the air can reduce the chances others will become ill [6].

 Incorporating an air purifier as part of your disease prevention strategy can help when you follow these guidelines from the US Centers for Disease Control and Prevention: